 Challenge: Create Your Own Template From Scratch

-Instead of using a quickstart template, try to build your own from scratch using just an IDE such as Visual Studio Code.
-You can find Microsoft’s guide on template structure at the link below.
+Instead of using a quickstart template, try to build your own from scratch using only an IDE, such as Visual Studio Code.
+See Microsoft’s guide on template structure for more information.

 - Deploy the ARM Template